vjjan91/elevMigration/README.md

 ### Climate and elevation data

-All climate is housed in the `chelsa/` and `elevation` folder within `data/`.
+All climate and elevation data are housed in the `chelsa/` and `elevation` folder within `data/` respectively.
 Please note that none of this data is uploaded to GitHub as a result of the size of the datasets.

 ### Spatial data